Alan-Du/Handwritten-Character-Recognition/README.md

 * We first prepare our images from the zip file "pngs" and glob all images that we want to use as our training set in the future.
 * Then we determine six features of the images in order to recognize among our data.
 * After that, we solve the determined matrix to classify the three characters.
-** We first use quadratic programming to seperate '.' from numbers then use another quadratic programming to differentiate '1' and '0'.
+* The approach is the following: We first use quadratic programming to seperate '.' from numbers then use another quadratic programming to differentiate '1' and '0'.